cwi-dis/meec-ws/program.md

 ### 15 min. - Welcome: Introduce organizers, participants, workshop objectives and schedules

-### 30 min. - Keynote presentation by Prof. Mohammad Soleymani titled "Machine Understanding of Emotional Expressions"
+### 30 min. - Keynote presentation by Prof. Mohammad Soleymani titled "Machine Understanding of Emotional Expressions" [**will likely be shifted towards end of WS**]

 ### 10 min. - Q&A